hhiroshi/tennis_kata/README.md

-tennis_kata
+Tennis Kata
 ===========

-Kata worked with @gquiroz
+Kata worked with @gquiroz in a pair-programming session